Long-term opportunities and risks

 Long-term demand development

-- Annual average growth of around 4% expected in global chemical production
+- Annual average growth of nearly 4% expected for global chemical production

-If the continuing sovereign debt crises and other political crises result in a slackening of global economic growth, these goals could prove to be too ambitious.
-As a result of our high degree of diversification across various customer industries and regions, we would still expect our growth to be above the market average, even under these conditions.
+Should global economic growth see unexpected, considerable deceleration, due for example to an ongoing weak period in the emerging markets or to geopolitical crises, these goals could prove too ambitious.
+As a result of our high degree of diversiﬁcation across various customer industries and regions, we would still expect our growth to be above the market average, even under these conditions.

 Development of the competitive and customer landscape